Florence Cathedral - Hike Up the Duomo and Bell Tower

 The dome itself is an architectural marvel as is it actually a dome inside of a dome.
 Think of hauling materials hundreds of feet in the air, with no modern tools?

-We then looked up at the interior of the dome, getting closer as we climbed.
+As you are climbing, look up at the interior of the dome.
 This was painted by Giorgio Vasari and was completed in 1579 almost 150 years after the cathedral had first opened.
 It was just painted white before that.
 How boring is that in this extraordinary building?
 The mural in the dome is representative of The Last Judgement.

 If you are the slightest bit claustrophobic or afraid of heights this is not the tour for you.
 Also you need to be in a bit of good shape.
 The entire 400+ step ascent and return must be done in 45 minutes!
 Once you’re at the top, the guards will move everyone out in time to get back down.